spatie/laravel-glide/README.md

 This package provides an easy to use class to manipulate images.
 Under the hood it leverages [Glide](http://glide.thephpleague.com/) to perform the manipulations.

-Here's an example on how the package can be used:
+Here's an example of how the package can be used:

 ```php
 GlideImage::load($pathToImage)